 - Introduction:

 -The Roman Catholic Church defines purgatory as "purification, so as to achieve the holiness necessary to enter the joy of heaven” and for those “who die in God’s grace and friendship, but still imperfectly purified” (CCC 1030).
+It is touted as a necessity, since nothing defiled by sin can enter into the presence of God.
 It is further maintained that, “this final purification of the elect...is entirely different from the punishment of the damned” (CCC 1031).
+Therefore, it would be incorrect for one to assert that Rome teaches individuals who fail to get cleansed of all sin in this lifetime must experience a temporary sentence in a lesser degree of hell.
+Purgatory is said to be a separate state altogether for people who are not under eternal condemnation.

 - Purgatory Denies The Sufficiency Of Christ's Sacrifice:

--The idea that we are able to atone for our sins undermines the message of the gospel.
-Christ made a sacrifice to save those who are unable to make amends for sin themselves.
+-The idea that we are able to atone for any kind of sin undermines the message of the gospel.
+Christ made a sacrifice to save those who are utterly unable to make amends for sin themselves.
 We cannot offer any atonement sacrifice for sins by suffering in purgatory or by offering indulgences because that debt has already been fully settled by Christ Himself on the cross.
-To suggest that we must pay the penalty for any sin even after it has been pardoned by God diminishes the efficacy of His atonement.
+To suggest that we must pay the penalty for any sin, even after it has been pardoned by God, diminishes the efficacy of His atonement.
 That is a terribly inadequate and inconsistent view of forgiveness.
-It would be an insult against God to the highest degree to try to pay for even the smallest part of a debt that He has already paid in full.
-It is another way of saying that His work is not good enough for us.
-If we are forgiven for a sin and there is still some sort of punishment that we must endure in the afterlife, then we are not really forgiven.
+It would be an insult against God to the highest degree to try to pay for even the smallest part of a debt that He has already fully paid.
+It is an indirect way of saying that His work is not good enough for us.
+If we are forgiven for sin yet there is still some sort of punishment that we must endure in the afterlife, then we are not really forgiven after all.

 - Does 2 Maccabees 12:39-46 Offer Biblical Support For Purgatory?: